stratdev3/SimpleW/documentation/simplew/docs/addons/service-background.md

 This module allows you to:

 - enqueue background jobs from handlers, controllers, or the server
+- wait asynchronously for queue capacity with backpressure
 - return an HTTP response immediately, typically `202 Accepted`
+- retry failed or timed out jobs with deterministic exponential backoff
+- cancel delayed, queued, retrying, or running jobs by id
-- track queued, running, succeeded, failed, and canceled jobs
+- track scheduled, queued, running, retrying, succeeded, failed, timed out, and canceled jobs
-- schedule recurring jobs with cron expressions
+- schedule recurring jobs with cron expressions or fixed intervals
 - stop workers cleanly when the SimpleW server stops

 The queue is **memory-only**.
 Jobs do not survive process restart.